missing cover art

-There are no rankings for this game.
+There are no critic reviews for this game.

 There are currently no topics for this game.

 ReferencesThe majority of this game's boss characters are modelled after various gangster/gangsta/pop culture movie characters.
 The first boss, The Jesus, screams out lines taken from the character of the same name from The Big Lebowski.
-Heilman, another boss, sounds EXACTLY like Dr. Strangelove and even screams out such lines as "Mein Fuhrer, I can't walk!".
-Blunt and Tyrone use various lines from pulp fiction, and The Kingpin himself looks like Pulp Fiction's Marsellus Wallace and even uses a good deal of that character's lines.
+Heilman, another boss, sounds exactly like Dr. Strangelove and even screams out such lines as "Mein Fuhrer, I can't walk!".
+Blunt and Tyrone use various lines from Pulp Fiction, and The Kingpin himself looks like Pulp Fiction's Marsellus Wallace and even uses a good deal of that character's lines.